 Because of the results mentioned above on the analogs of the decomposition \eqref{HH-decomposition-eq}, we refer to a semiorthogonal decomposition as in Conjecture A, as {\it motivic semiorthogonal decomposition}.

-In all known cases of Conjecture A, the semiorthogonal decompositions are \(\DD(X/G)\)-linear, i.e., the Fourier-Mukai kernels giving the pieces of the semiorthogonal decomposition live on the fibered products over $X/G$.
+In all known cases of Conjecture A, the semiorthogonal decompositions are \(\DD(X/G)\)-linear, where $X/G$ is the geometric quotient, i.e., the Fourier-Mukai kernels giving the components of the semiorthogonal decomposition live on the fibered products over $X/G$.
 We describe this situation in Definition \ref{SOD+def} below.

 Let us set for brevity $\ov{X}=X/G$ (we assume that $X$ and $\ov{X}$ are smooth).
 For each conjugacy class $\la$ in $G$ we pick a representative and denote by $X_\la\sub X$ the corresponding invariant locus.
 We set $\ov{X}_\la=X_\la/C(\la)$ (the geometric quotient),